CoreProgramm/.NET-Highcharts-With-ASP.NET-MVC/README.md

 # .NET-Highcharts-With-ASP.NET-MVC
 In this CoreProgramm you find that how to implement DotNet Highcharts with Asp.Net MVC application in Server Side.

-Isntall the package using Nuget Package manager Console;
+Install the package using Nuget Package manager Console;

 Install-Package DotNet.Highcharts